amgenious/amgenious/README.md

 ## About Me 🚀

-I'm a passionate *Frontend Software Engineer* with experience in *Javascript, Dart, Python, Typescript*.
+I'm a passionate *Frontend Software Engineer* with experience in *Javascript, Python, Typescript*.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌍 Languages: *Javascript, Dart, Python, Typescript, English *
+- 🌍 Languages: *Javascript, Python, Typescript, English *
 - 📫 How to reach me: *henrytweneboah956@gmail.com *

 ## My Skills 🧠